The Spanish rappers getting 'terror' sentences for songs

 The 54-year-old has not gone to jail because in Spain sentences of less than two years without a prior conviction are usually suspended.

-But he believes his country's government and justice system have embarked on a campaign to slash basics rights of freedom of speech - and that musicians like him are among the main targets.
+But he believes his country's government and justice system have embarked on a campaign to slash basic rights of freedom of speech - and that musicians like him are among the main targets.

 'You can't limit art'